Staying productive when studying

 - Trello – lets you organise your projects and deadlines via boards.

 Mix up where you’re working fromIt might be a nice idea to vary your work environment, to help avoid feeling bored of the same old space.
-While we're waiting for the world to open up again, it's not as easy as it might be to mix things up.
-But if you usually work from your bedroom try working from other rooms in the house, if these are available.
-Or take your laptop to study spaces at your school or university.
+You could take your laptop to study spaces at your school or university, visit a local cafe or keep things closer to home by working from different rooms in the house, if you can.

 Take breaksYou should regularly take some time out to relax your brain, as otherwise you may find it tricky to concentrate and really absorb things.